GemeenteUtrecht/dowc/doc/mechanics.rst

    **Conditions for part 1 of url**

-   | The requested file needs to have an extension that can be found in the :ref:`supported_formats.rst`.
+   | The requested file needs to have an extension that can be found in the :ref:`supported_formats`.
 If this is not the case, the file can only be opened for reading for now in the application chosen by the browser itself.

    **Information in part 1 of url**

    | A scheme name pertains to which particular MS Office app needs to be opened to read/write the requested file.
-Please see :ref:`supported_formats.rst`.
+Please see :ref:`supported_formats`.
    | A file can be read, in which case an open for view (*ofv*) command is invoked.
    | A file can be written, in which case an open for edit (*ofe*) command is invoked.